-- At the state and regional level, rail should be a part of multimodal strategic plans and capital investment programs that supports a role for both freight and passenger rail. - Support a regulatory and financial environment that encourages continued private investment in the nation's freight railroad system. - Use innovative financing methods like revenue bonds and tax exempt financing at the state and local levels, public-private partnerships, and state infrastructure banks to increase funding for freight and passenger rail. - Develop state-level short line assistance programs with low-interest loans and grants to modernize these rail lines to permit 286,000 pound loads and increase allowable speeds, continue the federal Railroad Track Maintenance Tax Credit. - Establish a federal rail trust fund to fund rail improvements, including matching provisions to encourage participation by states as well as private companies. - Improve passenger rail in dense corridor markets in a balanced investment program with air, bus, and automobile travel.
+- At the state and regional level, rail should be a part of multimodal strategic plans and capital investment programs that supports a role for both freight and passenger rail. - Support a regulatory and financial environment that encourages continued private investment in the nation's freight railroad system. - Use innovative financing methods like revenue bonds and tax exempt financing at the state and local levels, public-private partnerships, and state infrastructure banks to increase funding for freight and passenger rail. - Develop state-level short line assistance programs with low-interest loans and grants to modernize these rail lines to permit 286,000 pound loads and increase allowable speeds, continue the federal Railroad Track Maintenance Tax Credit. - Improve passenger rail in dense corridor markets in a balanced investment program with air, bus, and automobile travel.